Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Model Building and Implementation

 \subsubsection{\textbf{Changing Deployment Scenarios}}

-We see at least two sources of deployment biases in PI.
-The first is related to the fact that the most active research areas within PI are Human-Activity Recognition and Sleep Classification.
-From this lens, FPs and FNs (Type I and Type II errors, respectively) in these scenarios are not critical, and models have been developed to maximize TPs.
-This dominant but limited view promotes deployment bias in novel use cases with the emergence of health-related intelligence embedded into PI systems.
-For example, given the novel ECG sensor data and AFib detection functionality, Type II errors should be minimized to avoid loss of life.
+PI's most active research areas are Human-Activity Recognition and Sleep Classification.
+From this lens, False Positives (FP) and False Negatives (FN), i.e., Type I and Type II errors, respectively, in these scenarios are not critical, and models have been developed to maximize True Positives (TPs).
+This dominant view promotes deployment bias in novel use cases with the emergence of health-related intelligence embedded into PI systems.
+For example, given ECG sensor data and AFib detection functionality, Type II errors should be minimized to avoid loss of life.
 It is thus critical to reassess the conceptualization of PI systems' evaluation practices and datasets and tailor them to their context.